 Fontana is located in the handsome Verdandi house constructed 1898, one of Turku’s most fascinating buildings and a popular place for brunch.
 It’s a place with an unhurried spirit and a European-style café culture, as well as large windows allowing natural light and comfort to flow in.

-On Saturdays, gather together what you want from the small brunch portions, with menu options including everything from French toast and omelettes to chia pudding.
-Likewise, the buffet on Sundays is also generous and a dream-come-true for many regular brunch-goers.
+The buffet on Sundays is generous and a dream-come-true for many regular brunch-goers.
 Make sure that you arrive in good time though as there are no reservations.

 2M Kitchen & Café